LTUC/amman-dotnet-401d2/Projects/SoftwareReqs.md

 ## Scope (In/Out)
 - IN - What will your product do
-    - Describe the indvidual features that your product will do.
+    - Describe the individual features that your product will do.
+	- High overview of each.
+Only need to list 4-5
+	- Example:
+		- The web app will provide information to the users about all the different Cat Cafe's in the area
+		- The web app will provide both walking and driving directions to each of the destinations
+		- Users will be able to "Star" their favorite shops.
+		- Each shop will contain reviews of the customer's experiences
 - OUT - What will your product not do.
   - These should be features that you will make very clear from the beginning that you will not do during development.
 <br /> **HINT:** Pick your battles wisely.
 This should only be 1 or 2 things.
+Example: My website will never turn into an IOS or Android app.

 ### MVP
 What will your MVP be.
 What is your expected minimum end product?